Hmou05/hmou05.github.io/README.md

-# 🌐 Vally site : Projects Management Application
+# 🌐 Linkurs : Projects Management Application

 Welcome to the repository for our personal website hosted on [GitHub Pages](https://hmou05.github.io/), [Netlify](https://vallysite.netlify.app/)!
 This site is a collaborative effort showcasing our projects.